 Krylon Metallic Copper Spray Paint has been a game changer.
 It’s not only inexpensive to change the look of several pieces, it’s easy, too!

 Before I hit the thrift store, I decided to paint a few of the accessories I already have.
 I didn’t take any before photos of them, because they were just all standard stainless steel.
 After spray painting, they all looked great.

 Over the last month, I’ve been on the hunt for items that go with my decor that can be changed with nothing more than paint.
 I’m delighted to have found several pieces at my local Goodwill store.

-I gave it two coats of paint to give it full coverage.
-Once it was dry, I gave it a coat of Krylon Crystal Clear Acrylic Spray.
+I started with the palm tree candle holder and gave it two coats of paint to give it full coverage.
+I allowed it to dry overnight between coats.
+Once the second coat was dry, it got a coat of Krylon Crystal Clear Acrylic Spray.

 The total cost for these items was $7.00.
 Can’t beat the price or the ease in which they were given a new look.

 I’m enjoying the look of copper accessories throughout my kitchen and breakfast nook area.

 I’m using the nautical piece as a wine trivet, one of the small baskets for cocktail napkins, and the candle holder adds more of the coastal flair that I love.
 The serving tray was piece I found at Home Goods.
 The pineapple glasses came from TJ Maxx.